John Paulson: Personal life

-In 2000, he married Jenny Zaharia, in an Episcopalian ceremony in Southampton, New York.
-Jenny was a Romanian immigrant who came to the United States after her brother George, a track star in Romania, defected and moved to Queens.
-They have two daughters, Giselle and Danielle, and live most of the year in a 28,500-square-foot Upper East Side townhouse on East 86th Street, obtained for $14.7 million in 2004.
-He also owns a home in Aspen purchased for $24.5 million in 2010 and an estate in Southampton that he bought for $41 million in 2008.
-Paulson has an older sister named Theodora Bar-El, an Israeli biologist.
+In 2000, Paulson married Jenny Zaharia in an Episcopalian ceremony in Southampton, New York; Jenny is a Romanian immigrant who came to the United States after her brother George, a track star in Romania, defected and moved to Queens.
+The couple have two daughters and lived most of the year in a 28,500-square-foot Upper East Side townhouse on East 86th Street, bought in 2004 for $14.7 million.
+Paulson also owned a home in Aspen, Colorado, purchased for $24.5 million in 2010 and an estate in Southampton that he bought for $41 million in 2008.